 “Whoever claims absolute teleological unity, saying that there is one purpose that every detail of the universe subserves, dogmatizes at his own risk” – William James, Pragmatism.

 It is time to bring together the last 35 blogs into a synopsis and final synthesis.
 Our task has been to respond to the assertion that the universe is pointless which indirectly calls into question whether our lives and humanity in general are meaningless.
-We have seen that teleology is the study of the final causes, possible design, and putative purpose of reality, and traced a course from the consideration of chance to the qualifications for meaning, leading to the following conclusions:
+We have seen that teleology is the study of the final causes, possible design, and putative purpose of reality, and have traced a course from the consideration of chance to the qualifications for meaning, leading to the following conclusions:

 1) The universe cannot be ascribed to chance once we accept the sciences of physics and cosmology.